 Vidprevtyn COVID-19 Vaccine Description

 Sanofi Pasteur is contributing its S-protein COVID-19 antigen based on recombinant DNA technology.
-This technology has produced an exact genetic match to proteins found on the surface of the SARS-CoV-2 virus.
-The DNA sequence encoding this antigen has been combined into the baculovirus expression platform's DNA, based on Sanofi’s licensed recombinant influenza product in the USA.
+This technology has produced an exact genetic match to proteins found on the surface of the SARS-CoV-2 coronavirus.
+In addition, the DNA sequence encoding this antigen has been combined into the baculovirus expression platform's DNA, based on Sanofi's licensed recombinant influenza product in the USA.

 GSK has contributed to its proven adjuvant technology.
-An adjuvant is added to some vaccines to enhance the immune response and has been shown to create a stronger and longer-lasting immunity against infections than the vaccine alone.
+An adjuvant is added to some vaccines to enhance the immune response and has been shown to create a more robust and longer-lasting immunity against infections than the vaccine alone.

-On July 31, 2020, the U.S. government stated it would provide funding up to $2.1 billion for development, including clinical trials and manufacturing scale-up and delivery of an initial 100 million doses.
+On July 31, 2020, the U.S. government stated it would provide up to $2.1 billion for development, including clinical trials and manufacturing scale-up and delivery of an initial 100 million doses.
 The vaccines intended for the USA will be produced in Sanofi's Swiftwater, Pennsylvania facility.
-The U.S. government has a further option to discuss the purchase of up to 500 million doses long term.
+In addition, the U.S. government has a further option to discuss purchasing up to 500 million doses long-term.

 Sanofi and GSK announced that on December 11, 2020, a Phase 1/2 study showed an immune response comparable to patients who had recovered from COVID-19 in adults aged 18 to 49 years but a lower immune response in older adults, likely due to an insufficient concentration of the antigen.